 LABEL DESCRIPTION Refresh Interval Select a number of seconds or None from the drop-down list box to refresh all screen statistics automatically at the end of every time interval or to not refresh the screen statistics.
 Apply Click this button to refresh the status screen statistics.
-Device Information Host Name This is the System Name you enter in the Maintenance &gt; System &gt; General screen.
+Device Information Host Name This is the System Name you enter in the Maintenance > System > General screen.
 It is for identification purposes.
 Model Number This is your ZyXEL Device's model name.
 MAC Address This is the MAC (Media Access Control) or Ethernet address unique to your ZyXEL Device.
 ZyNOS Firmware Version This is the ZyNOS Firmware version and the date created.
 ZyNOS is ZyXEL's proprietary Network Operating System design.
 WAN Information DSL Mode This is the standard that your ZyXEL Device is using.
 IP Address This is the WAN port IP address.
 IP Subnet Mask This is the WAN port IP subnet mask.
 Default Gateway This is the IP address of the default gateway, if applicable.
 VPI/VCI This is the Virtual Path Identifier and Virtual Channel Identifier that you entered in the wizard or WAN screen.
+LAN Information IP Address This is the LAN port IP address.